WenZhihao666/G2P2/readme.md

 # Augmenting Low-Resource Text Classification with Graph-Grounded Pre-training and Prompting
-We provide the implementaion of G2P2 model, which is the source code for the SIGIR 2023 paper "Augmenting Low-Resource Text Classification with Graph-Grounded Pre-training and Prompting".
+We provide the implementation of G2P2 model, which is the source code for the SIGIR 2023 paper "Augmenting Low-Resource Text Classification with Graph-Grounded Pre-training and Prompting".

 The repository is organised as follows: